 The attendance of a minimum of 75% of practices (including seminars) is necessary for the end-term signature.
-Students must write a lab report for each practice using an A4 size exercise booklet.
-The booklet should be signed by the teacher not later than one week after the practice.
+Students must write a lab report for each practice using the Practical Book.
+The Practical Book should be signed by the teacher not later than one week after the practice.
 Participation in the practices is compulsory.
 No more than three absences from practices are allowed for any reason; otherwise the semester will not be credited.